stridecolossus/JOVE/docs/blog/part-5-terrain/tesselation.md

 ### Specialisation Constants

-The new shaders contain a number of hard coded parameters (such as the TODO) which would ideally be programatically configured (possibly from a properties file).
+The new shaders contain a number of hard coded parameters (such as the tesselation factor and height scalar) which would ideally be programatically configured (possibly from a properties file).

-Additionally we would like to centralise common or shared parameters to avoid hard-coding the same information in multiple locations or having to replicate shaders with different parameters.
+Additionally in general we would like to centralise common or shared parameters to avoid hard-coding the same information in multiple locations or having to replicate shaders with different parameters.

-Vulkan provides _specialisation constants_ for these requirements which can be used to parameterise a shader when it is instantiated.
+Vulkan provides _specialisation constants_ for these requirements which are be used to parameterise a shader when it is instantiated.

 The set of specialisation constants is created via a new builder in the shader class: